htbkoo/nosql-demo/README.md

 And you should be able to see the test results.

+### Caveat

+For simplicity, I had used the `pouchdb-adapter-memory` plugin for `pouchdb` so the databases created in the exercise are transient and stored in-memory (and thus would be reset for each run).

+If you want to see how to persist the data (e.g. in files), feel free to take a look at `/src/typescript/fileBasedDatabaseExamples.ts`

 ### Need help?
 Feel free to chat / slack me.